gss2002/mcpx-ui/README.md

 ## Project Overview

-The MCP Registry Frontend provides an intuitive and responsive interface for Browse, searching, and viewing details of registered servers within the Model Context Protocol ecosystem.
+The MCP Registry Frontend provides an intuitive and responsive interface for browsing, searching, and viewing details of registered servers within the Model Context Protocol ecosystem.

 -----
 <img width="1246" alt="17771741589061_ pic" src="images/02.png" />